 Stations within the NADP network monitor primarily wet deposition through precipitation chemistry at selected sites around the U.S. and its territories.
 The network is a collaborative effort among several agencies including USGS and USDA.
-This network includes MDN sites.
 Precipitation is the primary climate parameter measured at NADP sites.